-How do I insure a classic van?
+How do I get insurance for a classic van?

 What’s considered a classic van?

-What does classic van insurance cover?
+What does antique van insurance cover?

-Compare insurers for your classic van
+Compare insurance for your vintage van

 - Salvage rights.
 Usually, if your car is totaled, your insurer pays you the cash and keeps the car to sell for scraps.
 But if you have the salvage rights, you can get the car back so you can repair it.